 To prevent the burning of fossil fuels and further exacerbate climate change, 350.org founder Bill McKibben launched a campaign to get investors around the world to divest from the top 200 publicly traded fossil-fuel companies.
 The movement has evolved significantly since its launch in 2012 – what began with universities, religious institutions, and philanthropic foundations now includes major capital cities, mainstream banks, insurance companies, and massive pension funds.
 Divestment pledges now span across 37 countries with over 65 percent of commitments outside the US.

 Despite these new records, there is much work to be done.
 Harvard University sits on the largest academic endowment in the world, $39.2 billion.
-Yet the university refuses to divest despite growing pressure from students, faculty, and alumni.
+Yet the university refuses to divest, despite growing pressure from students, faculty, and alumni.
 Other higher institutions have stepped up, including Columbia University, which has divested from companies that derive 35 percent or more revenue from coal production.

-Yet JPMorgan Chase has not only continued to fund but has increased funding for fossil fuels and their expansion.
+At the same time, JPMorgan Chase has not only continued to fund but has increased funding for fossil fuels and their expansion.
 Its financing of $67 billion is by far the greatest investment in the climate disaster that any bank in the world has made.

 JPMorgan Chase is not the only one—between 2016 and 2018, 33 global private sector banks funneled $1.9 trillion dollars into fossil fuel projects and companies.
 Some banks have taken small steps such as increasing their lending for renewable energy, but these actions don’t target the root of the problem that is fossil fuel funding.
 FossilBanks.org has the full list of banks that are the largest financers of the fossil fuel industry, including, but not limited to: Bank of America, Citi Bank, Wells Fargo, Goldman Sachs, and Morgan Stanley.

-Studies show that the return on investment for fossil fuels is no longer lucrative.
+Companies used to be able to justify this investment by pointing to high returns, but recent studies show that the return on investment for fossil fuels is no longer lucrative.
 Citing figures from stock market company MSCI, the Guardian noted that “investors who divested from fossil fuel companies would have earned an average return of 13 percent a year since 2010, compared to the 11.8 percent a year return earned by conventional investors.”

 Visit greenamerica.org/divest-reinvest for a list of resources to help you divest from fossil fuels and reinvest in sustainability, including fossil-free mutual funds, CDs, as well as financial advisors who can help clients construct fossil-free portfolios.